RPN - Concepts

 Q-in-Q takes the packets you send, along with your tags, and adds a special tag in the packet’s header.
 This way, we encapsule your tags inside our tag, and make use of numerous VLANs possible on your side (up to 4096 per server).

 Q-in-Q mode is not available on all offers.
 If you add a server that is not compatible with Q-in-Q mode, an error message will appear.
-Do not hesitate to contact the technical assistance if you have any question regarding the Q-in-Q compatibility of a server.
+Do not hesitate to contact our support team if you have any questions regarding the Q-in-Q compatibility of a server.